olfp/pep8/README.md

 Includes an assembler, a simulator and several devices, including a virtual teletype.
 An emulated scope display is available seperately (see scope dir).

 When run on a Raspberry Pi with Pi OS it can use GPIO Pins.
-To supress building with GPIO support, set edit src/Makefile and remove the comment at the top to set GPIO = No.
+To supress building with GPIO support, set edit the Makefile and remove the comment at line 5 to set GPIO = No.

 Binary poackages are built sometimes.
 Use the source if possible.